The Hebraic Roots of Christianity

 the truth of Scripture.

-If you travel back in time to the first century, you will see a very different Christianity than we have today.
-The first century believers understood the Hebrew feasts given by God in the book of Deuteronomy.
-These believers understood the significance of the Spring and Fall feasts that are a picture of the Messiah's first and second coming.
-They knew that the wedding custom was a picture of the Messiah and His Bride and that He would return for His Bride, the believers, on the feast of Rosh haShanah.
+If you could travel back in time to the first century, you would see a very different Christianity than we have today.
+First century Believers understood that the Spring and Fall Feasts given by God in the book of Deuteronomy were Divine appointments for the Messiah's first and second coming.
+They also knew that the wedding custom was a picture of the Messiah and His Bride and that the Messiah would return for His Bride, the Believers, on the feast of Yom Teruah (Rosh haShanah).

 Those new to this study may find some of the terminology foreign.
 Words such as Yeshua (Jesus) may seem strange, but they are used to help restore some of what has been lost.
 We hope that you enjoy our information.